Od369x/Od369x/README.md

 - 👋 Hi, I’m @Od369x
-- 👀 I’m interested in right now
+- 👀 I’m interested in: OHH LOOK☝️a squirrel
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning :HSS/PSY @ SNHU
 - 💞️ I’m looking to collaborate on advertising
-- 📫 How to reach me
+- 📬 How to reach me
- ✉️ opticalDelusions369@gmail.com
+ ✉️ opt blicalDelusions369@gmail.com
+   ⛓️ Linktr.ee/Od369x
 <!---
 Od369x/Od369x is a ✨ special ✨ repository
 because its `README.md` (this file) appears